Alfred Binet: Father of Modern Intelligence Testing

 In 1905, Binet, alongside his colleague Théodore Simon, developed the Binet-Simon Scale, a groundbreaking test aimed at measuring intelligence.
 The test assessed various cognitive abilities through tasks that evaluated problem-solving, memory, and verbal skills, making it the first practical test of its kind.

 Unlike previous attempts to measure intelligence, which relied on abstract reasoning, the Binet-Simon Scale was designed with practical applications.
-Its primary goal was to identify children in school who required additional support, ensuring that the test’s results were used to guide educational interventions, not to label children with fixed intellectual limits.
+Its primary goal was to identify children in school who required additional support, ensuring that the results were used to guide educational interventions rather than place fixed labels on children.
+Over time, observers noted that eugenics advocates misused related methods, twisting the test into a mechanism that classified individuals in ways Binet never intended.

 4) The Concept of Mental Age